 IUCN and the International Council on Mining and Metals (ICMM) have been working together on mining, biodiversity and related issues since 2001.
 The relationship was first formalised in 2003.

 Outcomes of the collaboration to date include a Biodiversity performance review released in November 2014; and, the development of the ICMM Good Practice Guidance for Mining and Biodiversity.

 The partnership has also examined the challenges of dealing with legacy mines, and free prior informed consent of indigenous peoples and local communities in potential mining areas.

 As a result, ICMM members have committed to work with IUCN and other groups to:

-- Develop decision-making processes and tools that better integrate biodiversity conservation, protected areas and mining into land-use planning and management strategies
+- Develop decision-making processes and tools that better integrate biodiversity conservation, protected areas and mining into land-use planning and management strategies; and,

-In 2012, the two organizations renewed their collaboration through a new 5-year Memorandum of Understanding.
+In 2017, the two organisations renewed their collaboration through a five-year Memorandum of Understanding.
 Building on previous work, specific projects under the MoU are carried out through Supplemental Agreements negotiated between the two parties.

 ICMM: A mandate for sustainable development

 ICMM is an industry group that specifically works to improve sustainable development performance in the mining and metals industry.
-Established in 2001, the organization currently represents 21 mining and metals companies as well as 31 national and regional mining associations and global commodity associations.
+Established in 2001, the organization currently represents 27 mining and metals companies as well as more than 30 regional and commodity associations.